To normalize recovery through healthy and positive social interactions.

 -Substance Abuse and Mental Health Services Administration (SAMHSA)

 Minority Recovery Collective Inc. (MRCI, pronounced mercy), was founded in 2018 by Indianapolis, IN native, Natasha M. Cheatham.
-Inspired by her mother’s struggle with addiction and mental illness, Natasha started MRCI to provide safe and sober spaces for minorities in recovery to promote healthy and positive social re-integration.
+Inspired by living with and taking care of her mother, who lives with addiction and mental illness, Natasha started MRCI to provide safe and sober spaces for minorities in recovery to promote healthy and positive social re-integration.

 With the recent surge of recovery programs and supports in response to the opioid epidemic, Natasha realized that current practices tend to neglect the aspect of social skills (re)development outside of 12 Step Programs.
 Because alcohol (and substance use in general) has been normalized by pop culture and is now embedded into the majority of social activities, those in recovery often feel that their social life is lacking.
-Making it that much harder to reintegrate into sober living, while reinforcing isolation and other detrimental behaviors.
+Making it that much harder to maintain a sober lifestyle, while reinforcing isolation and other detrimental behaviors.

 MRCI utilizes preventative measures geared towards youth (ages 12-17) and young adults (ages 18-29).